Upcoming

 For women, early records were ratified by the International Women’s Sports Federation (FSFI) and later by World Athletics.
 Great Britain’s Alice Cast is credited with the first early record of 27.8 seconds hand-timed in 1922.

-The women’s record saw gradual improvements through the mid-20th century, until Irena Szewińska would go on to run the best-recognized hand-timed record of 22.7 seconds.
-She would then set the first electronic record with a time of 22.58 seconds with a barely legal wind of 2.0m/s.
+The women’s record saw gradual improvements through the mid-20th century, until Irena Szewińska went on to run the best-recognized hand-timed record of 22.7 seconds.
+She then set the first electronic record with a time of 22.58 seconds, with a barely legal wind of 2.0m/s.

-East Germany’s Renate Stecher would take the record from Szewińska, but Szewińska would take it back again in 1974, running 22.21 seconds.
-Marita Koch of East Germany would dominate the event over the late 70s and 80s, breaking the record four times and setting a best time of 21.71 seconds.
-Her compatriot, Heike Drechsler, would also go on to run this time twice.
+East Germany’s Renate Stecher took the record from Szewińska, but Szewińska regained it in 1974, running 22.21 seconds.
+Marita Koch of East Germany dominated the event over the late 70s and 80s, breaking the record four times and setting a best time of 21.71 seconds.
+Her compatriot, Heike Drechsler, also went on to run this time twice.

-The current women’s 200m world record was set by the American Florence Griffith-Joyner at the 1988 Seoul Olympics.
+The American Florence Griffith-Joyner set the current 200-meter world record at the 1988 Seoul Olympics.
 Her phenomenal time of 21.34 seconds remains one of the longest-standing records in track and field history.

 Men’s 200 Meters | Fastest 200m Men All-Time